-We wasted almost no time – within half an hour we geared up and walked a small way to the water.
-The cool water soon welcomed us to an ever-expanding garden of colour.
+We wasted almost no time – within half an hour we geared up and walked a small way to the sea, the cool water welcoming us to an ever-expanding garden of colour.

 If Abu Galum felt otherworldly before, emerging from the ocean I had to almost slap myself to shake the surreal feeling of isolation and desolation that overwhelmed me.
 My friend and I later talked about leaving the water – breathing from our regulators as if they were space suits.
 Climbing Abu Galam’s beaches felt like the discovery of another planet.
 Each subsequent trip to the sea, another expedition.
 Life was simple, consisting of nothing more than diving explorations, resting, tea drinking and feasting.